rentry/nountown-docs/docs/core-strategy.md

 - **Empowers:** Gives people knowledge, tools, and opportunities to see an impact.
 - **Succeed:** Success means learning is made more accessible for every teacher and student.
-- **Modern:** Recognize the shift from in-person education to online learning (^ This is ripped off the [example from Content Strategy, Inc.](https://contentstrategyinc.com/getting-core-content-strategy/))
+- **Modern:** Recognize the shift from in-person education to online learning

 [Brand voice guide →]({{ site.baseurl }}/docs/brand-voice-guide/){% include unbutton.html %}